 The particularly great thing about unboxing videos is that they work for nearly every product category, from shoes and clothes to makeup and tech.

 E-commerce influencers can apply their personality and individual allure to provide context around a brand or product through sharing their experiences.
-For example, Gen Z influencer AQin (阿沁) is a frequent traveler and often talks about her beauty regimen in the context of her travels.
+For example, Gen Z influencer AQin (阿沁) is a frequent traveller and often talks about her beauty regimen in the context of her travels.
 Platforms like Taobao Live give KOLs and brands the opportunity to let their followers tune in as they walk them through stores and shopping malls, interview designers and shopkeepers, and even travel around a city, all the while showing off a particular brand or product through the lens of a trendy or inspiring experience.
 After all, fans often look to KOLs’ lives as either one they themselves relate to or are aspiring to replicate themselves, so a brand has an opportunity to become a part of that aspiration.

 Brands should not be afraid to think outside the box when it comes to providing an experience for KOLs to relay to their fans.
 For example, during the Double 11 shopping festival, L’Oreal Paris installed virtual mirrors at various boutiques where customers could try on looks and immediately place an order through their online flagship store.
 A KOL working with L’Oreal Paris could then walk their viewers through these offline experiences, adding a further dimension to a customer’s interaction with a brand.